4thel00z/get-qemu.sh/README.md

 make install
 ```

-If you want to run the tests, do:
+If you want to run the tests (needs a go toolchain!), do:

 ```
 make test-all